-Reading Literature Standards to cover Narrative Writing Standards to cover
+Reading Literature Standards to cover

-Best examples from my grade level texts:
+Best examples from my grade level texts: Best examples from my grade level texts:

 District Adopted ELA Texts Standards to Emphasize

 Titles:

 Children's Literature Standards to Emphasize

 Titles:

 "The single most important activity for building the knowledge required for eventual success in reading is reading aloud to children.
 Reading aloud is a practice that should continue throughout the grades."